Friday Night Fizz Night

 One of the two biggest influences on sparkling wine quality is the quality of the base wine, which is dependent on the quality of the grapes themselves.
 The other significant impact is in the winery, where the production process employed to trap the bubbles of carbon dioxide in the wine is all important.

-With honourable exceptions (step forward Prosecco and Asti that use their traditions), the best sparkling wines are made by a second fermentation of the base wines in bottle.
-This lengthy and expensive process is the traditional or classic method.
-How this fascinating and complicated way of making sparkling operates will have to be left to another time.
+With honourable exceptions (step forward Prosecco and Asti that use their traditions), the best sparkling wines have a second fermentation of the base wines in bottle.
+This lengthy and expensive process is called the traditional or classic method.

 As with Champagne, sparklers can be drunk throughout a meal, offering many opportunities for food and wine pairing.
 They are not limited only to the role of apéritif.
 Choose a Brut (dry) white with plenty of acidity for seafood and salads, while a dry but creamier white will be good with fish or chicken.
 A red or rosé can pair up with grilled meats, barbeques and Sunday lunch.
 A magical combination often overlooked is to drink a demi-sec (semi-sweet or sweet) bubbly with lighter desserts and cheese.